m00s3c/flipper-wardrive-log-cleaner/README.md

     ```

 2. **Replace your log file**:
-   Ensure your wardrive log file (`wardrive_0.log`) is in the same directory as the script.
+   Ensure your wardrive log file (e.g. `wardrive_0.log`) is in the same directory as the script.

 3. **Run the script**:
    ```bash